Buying Your First BJJ Gi

 (**Pro-tip: Tie the pants knot on the left or right side so that there’s less chances of it coming undone while rolling)

-DISCLAIMER: I have no affiliation, personal or business, with Fuji.
-I’m not getting paid nor am I receiving any kind of compensation for writing this post.
+DISCLAIMER: I have no affiliation, personal or business (including financial), with Fuji.
 All of the above are my personal opinions, except where stated otherwise.